Skip to content

 In effect, all pair-wise "correlations" between the original dataset's columns are calculated.
 A threshold is then applied to extract only the largest (most interesting) "correlations".
 These are then translated into network links between nodes representing the original variables.
 Each node/row in the new dataset will also contain information about its correlation with all other nodes (variables).

 Note: in this first version, only quantitative and categorical variables will be analyzed (but not tags, lists, embeddings etc.).
+You can pass a dataset with arbitrary column types, but those not supported by the selected correlation method will be ignored in the result.

 Usage